GitauHarrison/notes/linode/deploy_on_linode.md

         # Port 22 is SSH; there is port 5000 as well
         ```

-## Add Application on the Linux Server
+## Add Flask Application to the Linux Server

 There are two ways that I can get my flask application onto my linux server.
 The first method would simply be to clone my GitHub repository onto my server.
 The other method would be to copy the files of my local application onto my server.